5/5

 The Zuckerman–Kuhlman Personality Questionnaire (ZKPQ) was developed in 1993 by Marvin Zuckerman and colleagues (Kuhlman, Teta, Joireman, & Kraft).

-There are many questionnaires and tests to measure the most important personality traits.
-The Zuckerman-Kuhlman alternative five-factorial model and Personality Questionnaire were developed as an alternative study to the popular Big Five Test.
+Many inventories measure major personality traits.
+The Zuckerman–Kuhlman alternative five-factor model and its questionnaire were developed as an alternative to the popular Big Five framework.

-The ZKPQ test assesses five key personality traits:
+This version of the ZKPQ assesses five traits:

-A tendency to seek new, intense, and risky experiences, as well as to act spontaneously.
+A tendency to seek new, intense, or risky experiences and to act spontaneously.

 • Activity